observer-tips-org/observer/README.md

 Begin your day dedicated to you and your internal world.
 Do not be controlled by another's. <br />
 Do not embrace the ego / fixed mind.
 Accept your physical death daily. <br />
 Utilize times of turmoil / change to be an observer of your internal self and bring about real change. <br />
+You do control your perception of reality by the abstractions you have created internally. <br />

 ## Mumbles
 What's it like to go to sleep, and never wake up? <br />
 What was it like to have awakened without ever having gone to sleep? <br />
 Sustain and observe the moment in smooth waters.
 There is only present. <br />
+All I know is that I know nothing. <br />
+I am a fool. <br />

 ### Words
 awareness, compassion, wisdom, openness <br />